-Use the following procedure to specify settings for the AMP console.
+Use the following procedure to specify settings for the AMP Console.

-- 1 From the Tools menu, select Options. - 2 To refresh the display of AMP information periodically, select the Automatically refresh display check box and specify how often (in seconds) the display should be updated. - In the Scan History group, enter the maximum number of URLs that will appear in the drop-down list that you use when specifying which URL you will scan. - 4 To delete the history, click Clear URL History. - 5 Click OK.
+- 1 From the Tools menu, select Options.

+- 2 To refresh the display of AMP information periodically, select the Automatically refresh display check box and specify how often (in seconds) the display should be updated.

+- 3 Click OK.